On Feldman-Katok metric and entropy formulae: Introduction

 The Bowen ball is given by $B_n(x,\ep)=\{y\in X: d_n(x,y)<\ep\}.$ The link between topological entropy and measurable entropy is the well-known variational principle (see, e.g., \cite{Wal82}).
 In \cite{katok80}, Katok introduced Bowen metric and Bowen ball into ergodic theory and gave an analogous measure-theoretic entropy formula.
 Following the idea, a local version of the entropy formula was also obtained \cite{bk}, which is known now as Brin-Katok formula.

 Corresponding to the Hamming distance, the mean metric on a TDS $(X,T)$ is given by

 for $x,y\in X$ and $n\in\N$.
-In recent years, mean metric is confirmed to be useful in studying mean equicontinuity, bounded complexity and its related issues like Sarnak conjecutre, one may refer to the suvey \cite{LYY21} for details.
+In recent years, mean metric is confirmed to be useful in studying mean equicontinuity, bounded complexity and its related issues like Sarnak conjecture, one may refer to the survey \cite{LYY21} for details.
 Gr\"{o}ger and J\"{a}ger \cite{GJ15} showed that the topologoical entropy defined by mean metric is equivalent to the classical topological entropy.
 Huang, Wang and Ye \cite{adv} proved that the Katok's entropy formula for ergodic measures is still valid when replacing the Bowen metric $d_n$ by the mean metric $\bar{d_n}$.
 Huang, Chen and Wang \cite{chen} further proved the Katok's entropy formula and Brin-Katok formula of conditional entropy in mean metrics.

-In this paper, we replace Bowen metric $d_n$ by Feldman-Katok metric $d_{FK_n}$(Definition \ref{def:fk-metric}) and give analogous entropy formulas.
+In this paper, we replace Bowen metric $d_n$ by Feldman-Katok metric $d_{FK_n}$(Definition \ref{def:fk-metric}) and give analogous entropy formulas (Theorems \ref{thm:bowen-FK}, \ref{thm:Brin-Katok} and \ref{thm:Katok-formula}).
+We note that when dealing with the Feldman-Katok metric, things may become different or more complicated, and so new techniques or finer estimates need to be developed (refer to Remarks \ref{rem:brin-katok:1}, \ref{rem:brin-katok:2} and \ref{rem:brin-katok:3}).

 A pseudometric induced by removing the order-perserving restriction in the definition of Feldman-Katok metric is also studied (see Section \ref{sect:weak-mean pseudometric}), and it turns out that such pseudometric is coincided with the weak-mean pseudometric introduced in \cite{zhen} (Theorem \ref{thm:FK=F}).
-We explain that using weak-mean pseudometric to obtain entropy formula is hopeless, which indicates that the Feldman-Katok metric is in some sense the weakest one that makes the entropy formulas valid.
+We explain that using weak-mean pseudometric to obtain entropy formula is hopeless (Theorem \ref{thm:F-eq-weak}), which indicates that the Feldman-Katok metric is the weakest one, in the sense of only requiring order preserving in the process of measuring orbit segments' distance, that makes the entropy formulas valid.

+We also study measure-theoretic equicontinuity in Feldman-Katok metric case and strengthen some results in \cite{loose} (Section \ref{sect:FK-equi}).
+In particular, inspired by the main idea used in \cite[Theorem 4.5]{loose}, we give an alternative proof of \cite[Theorem 4.5]{loose} (Theorem \ref{thm:f-bar} and Remark \ref{rem:fk-f-bar}), which is helpful for us to understand how the Feldman-Katok metric works.
+Furthermore, we improve a result related to measure-theoretic discrete spectrum to non-ergodic case (Theorem \ref{thm:discrete-specturm}) and as a consequence get another new proof of the sufficiency of main result \cite[Theorem 4.5]{loose} (Corollary \ref{cor:discrete-specturm}).